mattdeluco/mattdeluco.github.io/content/now.md

 ## Career
 I work at [Connected](https://connected.io) as an Engineering Manager with four great reports.

-My current allocation is leading a web and mobile Engineering team of 8 on a very challenging project in the hospitality industry:
+My most recent allocation was leading an Engineering team of 8 launching a web and mobile app in the hospitality industry:
+- Web launched in Dec.
+2021, mobile apps published in early 2022
 - Backend: AWS Amplify, GraphQL, Lambda (Javascript), DynamoDB
 - Web: React (Typescript)
 - Mobile: React-Native (Javascript)